How to Resize Pictures Properly for Twitter

 In this article, we will show you how to change the size of your profile photo, your header, and pictures that are attached to your posts on Twitter.

-Altering the size of your picture before posting it on social media is a key step for preparing a quality post.
-If you skip this step, your image will be cropped and it won’t be displayed properly across different devices.
+Altering the size of your picture before posting it on social media is a key step in preparing a quality post.
+If you skip this step, your image will be cropped, and it won’t be displayed properly across different devices.
 Social media platforms change the preferences for the posts’ optimum sizes all the time, so it’s important to keep up with the newest updates.

 When it comes to Twitter, dimensions vary depending on the type of picture you want to upload.
 There are various converters and online tools you can use to resize your picture for Twitter.
 We’ll show you how to do it on different programs for each image type.

 How to Resize Your Profile Photo for Twitter

 Your profile picture is the first thing someone sees, so it’s essential to know how to adjust its size.

 TinyWow is a free online tool that you should have in your bookmark.
 Lots of features when it comes to image processing.
 Resizing images is pretty easy and relatively straightforward to follow.
 A few quick steps to follow: